+Despite several strategies being introduced to permit continual learning, no article has, as of yet, properly introduced the variants and related terminology of continual learning in the medical imaging segmentation context and proposed an \textbf{evaluation scheme that moves beyond forgetting prevention} for each setting.
+This makes it difficult to compare different approaches and assess their potential usability in clinical practice.
 A major goal of this article is to provide a holistic view regarding the trade-offs and terminologies of existing strategies, as well as the differences between continual learning scenarios.
-We propose new benchmarks to compare new continual learning approaches that take these into consideration.
+We propose fair multi-model benchmarks to compare against new continual learning approaches that take these into consideration.
 In this way, we aim to establish a common ground to facilitate discussion around continual learning in the coming years.

 Our contributions are as follows: